Charles M. Schulz: Military service and post-war positions

 In November 1942, Schulz was drafted into the United States Army.
 He served as a staff sergeant with the 20th Armored Division in Europe during World War II as a squad leader on a .50 caliber machine gun team.
 His unit saw combat at the very end of the war.
 Schulz said he had only one opportunity to fire his machine gun but forgot to load it, and that the German soldier he could have fired at surrendered.
 Years later, Schulz proudly spoke of his wartime service.
-For being under fire he received the Combat Infantry Badge, of which he was proud.
+For being under fire he received the Combat Infantryman Badge, of which he was proud.

-In February 1943, Schulz's mother died after a long illness from cervical cancer.
+In February 1943, Schulz's mother died at age 50, after a long battle with cervical cancer.
 Schulz was with her as she died at home and later described his sadness that she never saw his work published.
 In late 1945, Schulz returned to Minnesota, where he did lettering for a Roman Catholic comic magazine, Timeless Topix.
 In July 1946, Schulz took a job at Art Instruction, where he reviewed and graded students' work.
 He worked there for several years as he developed his career as a comic creator.
-At the school, he proposed marriage to a redhaired woman, Donna Johnson, who turned him down.
+At the school, he proposed marriage to a redhaired accountant, Donna Johnson, who turned him down.
 Johnson inspired the Little Red-Haired Girl, Charlie Brown's unrequited love, in Peanuts.